Bollos00/LibreMines/README.md

 ## Introduction

-LibreMines is a [Free/Libre](https://en.wikipedia.org/wiki/Free_software) and [Open Source](https://en.wikipedia.org/wiki/Open-source_software) software Qt based Minesweeper clone available for GNU/Linux, FreeBSD, macOS and Windows systems.
+LibreMines is a Qt Minesweeper clone available for GNU/Linux, FreeBSD, macOS and Windows systems.

-The game has dark and light themes, is widely customizable, has options to create customizable fields, allows the user to play with the keyboard, among other things.
+The game has dark and light themes, is widely customizable, has options to create customizable fields, allows the user to play even with the keyboard.

 The source code is licensed under the [GNU General Public License at version 3](https://www.gnu.org/licenses/gpl-3.0.en.html) (or any later version), this includes all files inside the `src` directory.
 The artworks are licensed under the [Creative Commons Attribution-Share Alike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/), this includes all files on the `share` directory.